We offer a broad, ambitious, exciting and accessible academic curriculum, consisting of both A Levels and BTEC courses.

 We believe in the power of reading and we encourage all pupils to pick up a book as often as they can – whether that’s a novel, an audio book or a newspaper article.
 We talk about written stories often because we want our young people to be interested in learning and understanding more about the world – its past, present and future.
 University students may need to read for several hours a day and with this in mind, we want our pupils to be confident and able to rise to – and enjoy – this challenge when the time comes.
 Of course, reading is also one of the best ways in which we can all find some quiet and calm, which is vital for wellbeing.

 Parents are consulted at every stage of the decision-making process regarding academic choices.
 When it comes to selecting subjects, pupils are guided by their Tutors, Housemaster or Housemistress (HM) and our Careers and Higher Education Department, with options discussed in detail during Year 11, before the final choices are made.
-The majority of pupils start with four A Level subjects (or the BTEC equivalent), continuing with their three strongest subjects to final examination, after discussion with their Tutor, their HM and the Sixth Form staff team.
+The majority of pupils start with three A Level subjects (or the BTEC equivalent).
+BTEC courses are offered at Extended Certificate (equivalent of one A Level) and Diploma (equivalent to two A Levels).

 Extended Project Qualification